- videocam Live Webinar with Live Q&A

 Presented By

-His practice focuses on environmental litigation, environmental regulation, product liability, toxic torts, ESG, and transactional due diligence.
-He has successfully defended claims in numerous federal and state courts across the country, including the first two natural resource damage actions to ever go to trial in New Jersey (both of which resulted in complete defense verdicts).
-He also regularly counsels buyers, sellers, lenders, and underwriters on the full spectrum of environmental issues that may affect transactions.
+Mr. Brown’s practice focuses on environmental litigation, environmental regulation, product liability, toxic torts, ESG, and transactional due diligence.
+He represents clients throughout the full lifecycle of complex environmental and products liability litigations and regulatory matters.
+He has extensive experience addressing litigation and regulatory matters involving natural resource damages, contaminated sediments, and emerging chemicals of concern, particularly per- and polyfluoroalkyl substances (PFAS).
+Mr. Brown has successfully defended claims in numerous federal and state courts across the country and also regularly counsels buyers, sellers, lenders, and underwriters on the full spectrum of environmental issues that may affect transactions.

-Mr. Thurlow is an environmental litigator with significant experience in environmental matters brought under the Clean Air Act, CERCLA, Clean Water Act, and RCRA.
-He formerly served in the Environmental Enforcement Section of the U.S. Department of Justice, where he acted as lead counsel on a variety of civil enforcement matters, including a major Clean Water Act case against the city of Memphis, Tennessee, several Superfund cases, and several Clean Air Act matters involving power plants and oil refineries.
-He is a frequent writer and speaker.
-Matthew D. Thurlow is an environmental and toxic tort litigator.
-He represents clients in state and federal courts across the country, including in multidistrict litigation, in high-stakes matters involving environmental, product liability, consumer product and advertising, and personal injury claims relating to chemicals, including per- and polyfluoroalkyl substances (PFAS), ethylene oxide, dioxins, and PCBs.
-Matt frequently represents clients in civil enforcement and private party lawsuits brought under the Clean Air Act, Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), Clean Water Act, Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), and Toxic Substances Control Act.
+Mr. Thurlow is an environmental and toxic tort litigator.
+He represents clients in state and federal courts across the country, including in multidistrict litigation, in high-stakes matters involving environmental, product liability, consumer product and advertising, and personal injury claims relating to chemicals including per- and polyfluoroalkyl substances (PFAS), ethylene oxide, dioxins, and PCBs.
+Mr. Thurlow frequently represents clients in civil enforcement and private party lawsuits brought under the Clean Air Act, Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Resource Conservation and Recovery Act (RCRA), Clean Water Act, Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA), and Toxic Substances Control Act.
+Drawing on his deep understanding of emerging contaminant issues in product liability, environmental, and personal injury cases, he also advises companies on their regulatory compliance and reporting obligations under federal and state laws related to PFAS in consumer products.

 On Demand